Last Updated on September 18, 2023 by Saskia Friedrich

 It increases focus and decreases overwhelm.
 This combination helps you overcome your barriers so you can achieve your goals.

-More details on the full focus planner:
+More details on the Full Focus Planner:

 - It’s undated